paquiteau/pynufft/README.md

 In addition, their application is built on top of PyNUFFT, which I think their approach is deliberately shedding a negative light on PyNUFFT.

 There are too many obvious errors in the Jupyter Notebook given in IEEE-ISBI 2019 tutorial.
-One of our colleagues has corrected their error in ESMRMB 2019 but there are more errors so we don't want to spend more time on this material.
+One of our colleagues has corrected their error in ESMRMB 2019 but there are more.
+So we don't want to spend more time on this material.

-We have asked them to correct their error in their tutorial, but I have received no correction.
+We have kindly asked them to correct their error in their tutorial, but I have received no correction.
-We can only educate users who would like to listen.

 ### On the Off-the-grid data-driven optimization of sampling schemes...

 https://arxiv.org/pdf/2010.01817

 " ...... and Python toolboxes begin to emerge [cite PyNUFFT].
 Our experience using them however led to unstable results due to significant numerical errors." which is wrong.
 If they want double-precision, they can use NUDFT and NUDFT_cupy.
-I have kindly sent an email them to correct their statement.
+I have kindly sent an email them to clarify their source of errors.

 ### Contact information